3d Modularity Revisited: Examples

 \subsubsection{\texorpdfstring{$M_{3}=\Sigma\left(2,3,7\right)$, $m=42$, $K=\{1,6,14,21\}$}{}}

-Although this Brieskorn sphere case is covered in Theorem \ref{thm:modularityBrieskorn}, we will still give it as an example to illustrate the Theorem, and also for the sake of later comparison with other approaches to this particular manifold.
+Although this Brieskorn sphere case is covered in Theorem \ref{thm:modularityBrieskorn}, we will still give it as an example to illustrate the theorem.
+This will also facilitate later comparison with other approaches to studying this particular manifold.

 The plumbing graph for $\Sigma(2,3,7)$ is depicted in Figure \ref{fig:plumbing_graph_1_v2} with the weights $\alpha_j^{(i)}$ on the node labelled by $v_j^{(i)}$ given by $(\alpha^{(0)},\alpha^{(1)}_1,\alpha^{(2)}_1,\alpha^{(3)}_1)=(-1,-2,-3,-7)$ (cf. \eqref{eq:cont'edfrac}).